TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 Introducing JFixture to an existing project is a big leap, but we think it's worth the effort and the learning curve is not that bad.
 There will be times when you scratch your heads, but you'll learn something new each time, until you develop a solid stable usage pattern.
 I personally found it very useful to debug into JFixture when something is wrong.
-Give it a whirl and let me know how you found it.
+Give it a whirl and let me know how you find the framework.

 ## References
  * [JFixture library's GitHub repository](https://github.com/FlexTradeUKLtd/jfixture)